Janmejay-Joshi/NoobCC/WebDev/Abstract/Week_03.md

-# Week 02
+# Week 03

 ## Guidelines:
-* Everyone will work in a group of 2 managing a GitHub code base for the Project
 * No Plagarisim getting inspiration and expanding upon prebuilt code is acceptable.
 * Best Project will be Chosen by vote on basis of following :

     1. The Project itself
-    2. The Cleanliness of code
-    3. The presence/absence of bugs
+    2. Unique and Well Structured UI
+    3. Responsiveness and Animations
     4. README.md and presentation

 ## Objective:
-* Learning Express
+* Learning to use Figma for Prototyping
-* Learning Mongoose
+* Learning CSS Styling
-* Learning MongoDb
+* Learning CSS Animations
-* React Router
+* Learning SVG

 ## Goal:
-* Creating an Application backend
+* Creating a Frontend

-    * MongoDb Atlas
+    * without using CSS Libraries ( ie. bootstrap, Materialize, ect.. )
-    * CRUD Actions
+    * Animated

-* Updating Previous Frontend Project
-    * Adding Multipage funcunality
+    * Responsiveness